Mellissa Withers, PhD, MHS

 Telephone: 323 865-0495

-Her current research focuses on global reproductive health and women’s empowerment, including human trafficking, HIV/AIDS prevention and family planning.
+Her research focuses on global reproductive health and women’s empowerment, including human trafficking, HIV/AIDS prevention and family planning.
 Other research interests include community participatory research, cultural competency, qualitative methodology, border health and medical anthropology.
 She has spent several years living and working in developing countries in Asia, Latin America and sub-Saharan Africa.
-Prior to coming to USC, she taught at UCLA in the Department of Anthropology and other universities, including Cal State LA, Occidental College and UCSF.
+Prior to USC she taught at UCLA in the department of anthropology and other universities including California State University, Los Angles; Occidental College; and UC San Francisco.
 She also works as an independent qualitative health research consultant.

 - 01/29/18 – Book Launch: Global Perspectives on Women’s Sexual and Reproductive Health Across the Lifecourse (1/16/2018)